Anna Saeki

 Anna Saeki (冴木 杏奈（さえき あんな）) is a singer with Moon Music.
-She was born in Asahikawa, Hokkaidō.
+She was born in Asahikawa, Hokkaidō, and has a notable presence in the music industry, particularly in genres like Tango.

 Career

 After she was crowned as Miss Sapporo in 1984, she made her debut as a tango singer.
 She recorded many songs and appeared in numerous media in Argentina, Europe, and United States.
 She has been performing concert tours in Japan each year with a tango band from United States, Argentina, France, and Germany.

 From 1999, she has been touring in Europe, South and North Americas, and Asia, by a commitment of the sponsoring organization "Harmony of Shining Women Foundation".
 She has been an actress and presenter as well.
 In 2008, she received the award "20 people contributed to Tango", for the first Japanese artist ever.